Cowardly Lion: His Majesty, the Scarecrow of Oz

-In the 1914 film His Majesty, the Scarecrow of Oz, the Cowardly Lion was played by Fred Woodward.
+In the 1914 film His Majesty, the Scarecrow of Oz, the Lion was played by Fred Woodward.

 The Wizard of Oz (1925)

-In the 1925 silent film The Wizard of Oz, directed and starring Larry Semon, the Cowardly Lion was played in disguise by Spencer Bell.
+In the 1925 silent film The Wizard of Oz, directed by and starring Larry Semon, the Lion was played in disguise by Curtis McHenry.

 The Wizard of Oz (1939)

-In the classic 1939 movie The Wizard of Oz, the Cowardly Lion was a humanoid biped and played by Bert Lahr, a popular vaudeville and Broadway star, with many of Lahr's trademark mannerisms deliberately worked into the film.
+In the classic 1939 film The Wizard of Oz, the Lion was a humanoid biped and played by Bert Lahr, a popular vaudeville and Broadway star, with many of Lahr's trademark mannerisms deliberately worked into the film.
 In this version, the liquid courage given to him by the Wizard is replaced with a medal marked "Courage".
 Bert Lahr's biography, written by his son John Lahr, is entitled Notes on a Cowardly Lion.

-The movie was made by Metro-Goldwyn-Mayer, which uses a lion as its mascot.
-In fact, MGM even considered using their mascot for the role of the Cowardly Lion.

-In the movie, the Lion walks on his hind legs instead of all four, except when he is first seen bounding out of the forest to attack Dorothy's friends.
+In the film, the Lion walks on his hind legs instead of all four, except when he is first seen bounding out of the forest to attack Dorothy's friends.
 After roaring fiercely at them on all fours, he does stand up on his hind legs.

-Lahr also portrayed the Lion's Kansas counterpart, Zeke (one of Aunt Em and Uncle Henry's farmworkers).
+Lahr also portrayed the Lion's Kansas counterpart, Zeke, one of Aunt Em and Uncle Henry's farmworkers.
 Screenwriter Noel Langley created this character for the film.
-Zeke helps Hickory (Tin Man's alter ego) lower a bed into its place on a wagon at the farm.
+Zeke helps Hickory, Tin Man's alter ego, lower a bed into its place on a wagon at the farm.
 He then moves the hogs into the pig pen and pours feed into their trough.
 When Dorothy falls off the railing that encircles the pen, Zeke jumps in and rescues her.
 With Dorothy safe, Zeke sits down beside the pen, breathing heavily and seemingly about to faint.
 The others realize that he had been afraid of the pigs, and playfully mock him.
 Zeke wears his hat throughout the entire film because he does not struggle to open the cellar when the tornado approaches the farm.
-Hunk (Scarecrow's alter ego) closes and locks the cellar with him when Dorothy arrives at the farmhouse.
-Zeke and Professor Marvel (The Wizard's alter ego) are the only men wearing hats when Dorothy awakens from being unconscious.
+Hunk, Scarecrow's alter-ego, closes and locks the cellar with him when Dorothy arrives at the farmhouse.
+Zeke and Professor Marvel, the Wizard's alter-ego, are the only men wearing hats when Dorothy awakens from being unconscious.